webplatform/docs-wpd/Editors_Guide/step_7_prepare_and_upload_assets_for_articles/index.md

 {{Note| If an image absolutely must be much larger than 650 pixels wide, create and upload a smaller thumbnail image, add a link to the thumbnail image on the page, and then link it to a full size image hosted somewhere else on the Web.}}

 ===Save image files with descriptive names===
 After you make changes to the file's dimensions, you can use the image-editing program or online resource to save a copy of the file to your desktop.
-Avoid using generic file names, such as: image 04.png, screenshot.png, figure10.png, code.png.
+Avoid using generic file names, such as: image 04.png, screenshot.png, figure10.jpg, or code.jpg.

 Name exported image files descriptively, like this:
 * chrome_prefs.png
 * box_model_diagram.png
 * color_adjusted_landscape.jpg
 * wiki_stewards_meeting.jpg

+Only use underscores (not spaces, dashes, or other punctuation) when naming files to be uploaded.
+Also avoid capitalization and use all lower case characters.

 ===Optimize image quality===
 Using an image-editing program or online resource, you can crop, resize, and export the resulting image file to compress it for display in a browser.
 Since desktop and mobile screens have a resolution of 72 ppi (pixels per inch), there is no need to upload files that have a higher resolution; doing so simply takes up more space and causes the files to take longer to load.